Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Choose classification and controls separately

 Recruiting does not decide whether the final relationship should use direct employment, an employer of record, or an independent contractor arrangement.
-The client should obtain country-specific employment and tax advice, select its provider, and define data access, least-privilege permissions, equipment, confidentiality, intellectual property, and supervision before the start date.
+The client should obtain employment and tax advice for the country involved, select its provider, and define data access, minimum necessary permissions, equipment, confidentiality, intellectual property, and supervision before the start date.

 The terms that should be clear before a search.